 Staffing agencies don’t always have the means to understand an organization’s cultural needs and might place a contingent worker in a situation that is a bad fit.
 To mitigate cohesion issues, employers can communicate effective ways to interact with contingent workers to foster acceptance and teamwork.

-Contingent Workers vs. Independent Contractors: Similarities and Differences
+Contingent Workers vs. Independent Contractors

 Both contingent workers and independent contractors are hired for their specific skill sets to do project-based work.
-They can be hired for a limited period of time and the employer determines the length of their relationship.
+They can be hired for a limited period of time, and the employer determines the length of their relationship.
 However, the relationships an employer would have with a contingent worker and an independent contractor are very different.

-Contractors are self-employed people or sole-proprietors who hire their skills and resources out at a set or negotiable rate.
+Contractors are self-employed people or sole proprietors who hire out their skills and resources at a set or negotiable rate.
 They are not represented by an agency and deal with the companies they work for on a B2B level, as opposed to having an employer-employee dynamic.

 Contingent workers do temporary project work for a company that may be tied to ad hoc tasks or a specific timeline.
 Contractors are hired to complete projects.